-The Company is principally engaged in investment holding.

-The principal activities of its subsidiaries are stated in Note 5 to the financial statements.
+The Company is principally engaged in investment holding activities, whilst the principal activities of the subsidiaries are as stated in Note 5 to the financial statements.
 There has been no significant change in the nature of these activities during the financial year.